indigolxy/Vector-Processor/Toy-CPU/docs/xixi.md

 addr_a,dout_a
 addr_b,din_b,dout_b
 #### memctrl:in CPU
-for now: one cycle per instruction, no need to count
+for now: one cycle per instruction, state machine(2state)

 handle with if:
 1. valid: